 In an increasingly international world, the United States benefits from actively participating in trade with other countries.
 Even though the United States, because of its size, is relatively less dependent upon imports and exports than other (smaller) countries, it needs to remain globally competitive in order to maintain a high standard of living.

 Exports, Imports and the Trade Deficit

 Imports of merchandise goods have exceeded exports of merchandise goods each year since the early 1980s.
 This means that the United States has run a trade deficit since that time.
-In 2015, the goods (merchandise) deficit was $531 billion.
+In 2016, the goods (merchandise) deficit was approximately $250 billion.
 This is not necessarily a bad thing though.
 Trade deficits can be a sign of a country’s economic strength.
 Households in strong economies have more purchasing power than households in poorer economies.
-The United States economy is usually stronger than most economies and typically has one of the lower unemployment rates in the world.
+The United States economy is usually stronger than most economies and typically has one of the lowest unemployment rates in the world.
 This means that we have more purchasing power and that we can buy more from other countries than they can buy from us.
 Consider two productive people, one with earnings of $10,000 and the other with earnings of $1,000,000.
 The higher-income person will likely buy more from the lower-income person than the other way around.

 A trade deficit does not necessarily mean that a country is in debt.
 By definition, it only means that the merchandise parts of the balance of payments is negative.
 The merchandise component of the balance of payments is only one of various other accounts.
 The services account, for example, has been positive by several hundreds of billions of dollars the past several years.
 For more information about the Balance of Payments, see the Principles of Macroeconomics part of our text, Unit 10, section 3.